 Currently touring the UK, one man show Scorched is based on the true story of playwright Lisle Turner’s grandfather, Jack.
 He was bare knuckle boxing before he was a teenager, and believed that a man should be able to fight his way through any challenge, never showing emotion.
 He openly said that he couldn’t abide weakness, and it was only when he developed dementia in his eighties that his personality changed, and he began to talk about his experiences in the army at all.

-In an after show discussion with the actor and creators of the play, Turner said that his subject was violent and difficult to be around, but that he was his grandfather and he loved him.
+In an after show discussion with the actor and creators of the play, Turner said that his subject had his faults, but that he was his grandfather and he loved him.
 The piece deals with Jack sensitively.
 You don’t hold his aggression against him, because the actor Robin Berry conveys a raw sadness and despair behind it.

 In a defining moment in his life, Jack pursued a German officer over the unforgiving Sahara.
 In Scorched he finds himself in a care home during the first Gulf War.
 The conflict, which is playing out on the television, serves to show that the cycle of war repeats itself.
 WWII is over but the desert is still used as a battlefield.